Local Government (Administration) Regulations 1996

 The JDF must be approved by an absolute majority of the council.

-It is a requirement that a local government is to give Statewide public notice if the position of CEO becomes vacant.
+It is a requirement that a local government gives Statewide public notice if the position of CEO becomes vacant.
 Statewide public notice must contain:

 The consultant should not be associated with the local government or any of its council members.
-The consultant can be an independent human resources professional, recruitment consultant, or recruitment agency.
+The consultant can be an independent human resource professional, recruitment consultant, or recruitment agency.